Due Diligence

 A ballpark figure for working with an accountant is $1200+GST for a year.
 It’s up or down from this figure depending on how complex your situation is.

 This will differ based on the company you work with.
-For example, Momentum Property charges an annual, fixed-fee service of $1150+GST for your first property.
-All additional properties are an additional $200+GST each.
+For example, it could cost you an annual, fixed-fee service of $1150+GST for your first property.
+All additional properties could be an additional $200+GST each.

-Structuring will range from $800 - $2000+GST as a one-off cost.
+Structuring could range from $800 - $2000+GST as a one-off cost.
 But again this is dependent on what is done.

 Our Resident Economist, with a GradDipEcon and over five years at Opes Partners, is a trusted contributor to NZ Property Investor, Informed Investor, Stuff, Business Desk, and OneRoof.